Steps to hiring a mover In Singapore

 - Do I want to track my shipment?

-- Do I need help disconnecting and reconnecting my appliances?
+- Do I need help to disconnect and reconnecting my appliances?

 - Do I have large, specialty items like a piano or trampoline?

 - Do I need furniture disassembled and reassembled?